 Most people choose to get around Tskaltubo by foot, which is what I usually do too.
 To save time and energy, you might consider hiring a bicycle.
 The area is pretty flat and it would be enjoyable to cycle around and through the park.
 There are a few bike shops at the bottom of the park near this hotel.

 I recommend starting at the top of the park and working your way around Tskaltubo in an anticlockwise direction.

 Alight the van or get dropped off close to Tskaltubo Plaza and visit two of the most popular sanatoria, Iveria and Shakhtiori, first.
-From there, make a short detour east to Sanatorium Imereti, Sanatorium Savane, and the various other hotels off Sulkhan Saba Street.
+From there, make a short detour east to Sanatorium Imereti, Sanatorium Savane, the Research Institute of Resortology, and the various other hotels off Sulkhan Saba Street.

 Next, cut back through the park, stopping at Bathhouse No 5, and head up the road towards the Central Market to see Sanatoriums Tbilisi, Geology, Gelati and Metalurgist.
 Go back the way you came and take a break at Magnolia restaurant.

 Walk down the western side of the park, passing Rkinigzeli and Tskaltubo, then visit Sanatorium Medea.
 If you want to see Stalin’s Dacha, take a detour up the hill from here, passing two more sanatoria, Megobroka and Sakartvelo, along the way.